Green Ostrich Watch Band

 Orange Duffel Bag

 This is an orange bag I made for my mom.
-It features shoulder straps and a drawstring closure.
+It features a tan base with an supple orange upper it has shoulder straps and a drawstring closure.
+I got the pattern is from TonySeePatterns on Etsy and made some minor modifications like removing the handle.

 My favorite part is the orange Clemence leather.
 I got it for great deal as the piece I purchased came with some natural imperfections.